magpylib/magpylib/docs/_pages/page_01_introduction.md

 magpy.show(cube1, cube2, cube3, cube4, style_magnetization_show=False)
 ```

 A local style override is possible by passing style arguments directly to `show`.
-The hierarchy that descides about the final graphic object representation, a list of all styles and all other styling options for tuning the `show`-ouput are described in {ref}`examples-graphic-styles` and {ref}`examples-animation`.
+The hierarchy that decides about the final graphic object representation, a list of all styles and all other styling options for tuning the `show`-output are described in {ref}`examples-graphic-styles` and {ref}`examples-animation`.

 (intro-field-computation)=